drevops/git-artifact/README.md

 [![Total Downloads](https://poser.pugx.org/integratedexperts/robo-git-artefact/downloads)](https://packagist.org/packages/integratedexperts/robo-git-artefact)
 [![License](https://poser.pugx.org/integratedexperts/robo-git-artefact/license)](https://packagist.org/packages/integratedexperts/robo-git-artefact)

+## What is it?
+Build artifact from your codebase in CI and push it to a separate git repo.

 ## Why?
 Some hosting providers, like Acquia, have limitation on the languages or frameworks required to build applications (for example, running `composer install` is not possible due to read-only file system).
 This means that a website has to be developed in a different (source) repository, built as artefact locally or in CI, and sent to the hosting provider's version control system (destination repository).

-This package allows to do so in a transaparent way: files that needs to be presqent in the destination repository are controlled by a `.gitignore.deployment` file; any files that are ignored by this file will not be present in the destination repository.
+This package allows to do so in a transaparent way: files that needs to be present in the destination repository are controlled by a `.gitignore.deployment` file; any files that are ignored by this file will not be present in the destination repository.

 Since destination repository requires a commit to add changes introduced by the artefact files (CSS, JS, etc.), there are 2 modes to make this commit: "force-push" and "branch".